Kai Tak Airport: Closure and legacy of Kai Tak Airport

+On March 30th 2025, Cathay Pacific flight CX8100 flew over Victoria Harbour to commemorate the 100th anniversary of Kai Tak's history, coinciding with the last day of the Hong Kong Rugby Sevens which was hosted at Kai Tak Sports Park, northwest of the former airport.

 Operations

 Terminals and facilities

 The Kai Tak airport consisted of a linear passenger terminal building with a car park attached at the rear.
 There were eight boarding gates attached to the terminal building.

 A freight terminal was located on the south side of the east apron and diagonally from the passenger terminal building.

-Due to the limited space, the fuel tank farm was located between the passenger terminal and HAECO maintenance facilities (hangar).
+Due to the limited space, the fuel tank farm was located between the passenger terminal and HAECO maintenance hangar.